-- MoH conducts value chain analyses to evaluate the feasibility and acceptance of new HIV prevention products, by engaging both recipients and healthcare workers. - Zambia evaluates the cost-effectiveness of new HIV prevention tools, prioritizing those that reduce HIV incidence while offering choice to the target population. - Products like CAB are resource-intensive due to additional screening costs.
-Implementers ensure adequate resources and capacity.
+- The government is prioritizing sustainability by creating a roadmap and reducing reliance on donor support by 2030. - MoH conducted value chain analyses to evaluate the feasibility and acceptance of new HIV prevention products by engaging both recipients and healthcare workers. - Zambia is evaluating the cost-effectiveness of new HIV prevention tools, prioritizing those that reduce HIV incidence while offering choice to the target population. - Products like CAB are resource-intensive due to additional screening costs.
+Implementers ensured adequate resources and capacity.